 Each summer the student must restore the escrow account to its original balance prior to registration in August to ensure that there are sufficient funds for the coming school year.
 This generally can be done if the student has employment on campus during the summer months and, in some cases, during semester break as well.

-If an international student has fulfilled satisfactorily his obligation on the campus work-study program during the academic year, he will be offered employment by the College during the summer months or semester break and may remain on campus during those times.
-For working 40 hours each week for 12 weeks during the summer holiday, each student worker receives approximately $4,080 US$ (less tax withholding).
+If an international student has fulfilled satisfactorily his obligation on the campus work-study program during the academic year, he may be offered employment by the College during the summer months or semester break and may remain on campus during those times.
+For working 40 hours each week for 12 weeks during the summer holiday, each student worker receives approximately $5,000 US$ (less tax withholding).
 Since there is a $2,000 US$ minimum student payment toward tuition each year, that amount will be deducted from his summer earnings and credited toward tuition.
 A student’s payment may be larger if his financial resources warrant it.

 Consequently, a campus summer worker ought to have sufficient income to replenish his escrow account after having his tuition payment deducted from his summer wages.
 Depending on his summer expenses, a student may find himself with a shortfall in his escrow account after applying summer wages.
 If a student has no other resources to make up this shortfall, the College may offer international students employment during the semester break (Christmas holiday).